multiii/discord-ext-check/README.md

     else:
         raise error

-#Checking if the author's id is in the list of Authorized Members

-authorized_members = [394320584089010179, 446670262440820746, 449864700306522112]
+""" Checking if the author's id is in the list of Authorized Members """ authorized_members = [394320584089010179, 446670262440820746, 449864700306522112]

 @bot.command()